bjoernbremer/bjoernbremer.github.io/_posts/2022-01-11-do-citizens-care-about-government-debt.md

 ---

 My article "Do citizens care about government debt?
-Evidence from survey experiments on budgetary trade-offs and priorities" co-authored with Reto Bürgisser was just published by the [European Journal of Political Research](https://ejpr.onlinelibrary.wiley.com/journal/14756765).
+Evidence From Survey Experiments on Budgetary Trade-offs and Priorities" co-authored with Reto Bürgisser was just published by the [European Journal of Political Research](https://ejpr.onlinelibrary.wiley.com/journal/14756765).
 The article is open access and available [here](https://ejpr.onlinelibrary.wiley.com/doi/full/10.1111/1475-6765.12505).

 **Abstract:**